Graph Learning via Logic-Based Weisfeiler-Leman Variants and Tabularization: Experiments

 \subsection{Hyperparameter optimization}

-For a fair comparison and reasonable runtimes, we chose to automatically optimize as few hyperparameters as possible for each method.
-We find that our setup leads to GNN accuracies similar to (or in some cases slightly better than) those found in the literature \cite{Errica2020A, dwivedi2023benchmarking}.
-For GNNs, for each 10-CV split, we perform an inner 90\%/10\% train/validation split, train the model for 300 epochs on the training data and record the epoch with the best validation accuracy, stopping early if we achieve 100\% validation accuracy.
-We then train a new GNN on the training and validation data with the recorded amount of epochs and report its accuracy on the test data.
-Other GNN hyperparameters are fixed and their values are listed in Appendix \ref{appendix-hyperparameters}.
+For all neural methods, we perform hyperparameter optimization using the Tree-structured Parzen Estimator (TPE) implemented in Optuna~\cite{optuna_2019}, subject to a wall-clock budget of 30~minutes per method per dataset.
+Each trial is evaluated on the validation split; the best configuration is retrained for the full epoch budget on the complete training set.
+The search covers architecture size (hidden dimension, number of layers), regularization (dropout, weight decay), and optimization parameters (learning rate, batch size); all neural methods use the AdamW optimizer with cosine annealing preceded by a linear warmup.
+Full search spaces and training details are given in Appendix~\ref{appendix-hyperparameters}.

-We similarly optimize the amount of iterations of (C)WL and WL-GK from the range 0--10, using an inner 50\%/50\% train/validation split for each 10-CV-split.
-This range was chosen to be the same as in \cite{DBLP:journals/jmlr/ShervashidzeSLMB11}.
-For (C)WL-RF, we stop increasing the amount of iterations if the validation accuracy does not increase or if over 5000 features are generated.
-We also set a timeout limit of 30 seconds for a single round of (C)WL.
-(C)WL-RF and WL-GK use completely unoptimized default hyperparameters for the random forest and SVM classifiers respectively, which are listed in Appendix \ref{appendix-hyperparameters}.
+A benefit of our method is that hyperparameter tuning is minimal, since the only hyperparameters are the refinement depths $d_v \in \{0, \ldots, 10\}$, one per $\mathcal{Q}$-WL variant $v \in \mathcal{V}$.
+For $\mathcal{Q}$-WL-RF we select each $d_v$, and for WL-GK the single depth $d$, using a random 50\%/50\% train/validation split if predefined splits are not available, following \cite{DBLP:journals/jmlr/ShervashidzeSLMB11}.
+We stop increasing the number of rounds if the validation accuracy does not increase. $\mathcal{Q}$-WL-RF and WL-GK use completely unoptimized default hyperparameters for the random forest and SVM classifiers.